ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 ### Seize and leverage new browser-friendly P2P transports

-We are transitioning to a world where browsers can connect to other libp2p nodes (including other browsers) without Central Authority TLS certs thanks to new transports like WebTransport and WebRTC.
+We are transitioning to a world where browsers can connect to other libp2p nodes (including other browsers) without Central Authority TLS certs thanks to new transports like **WebTransport** and **WebRTC**.
 See [connectivity.libp2p.io](http://connectivity.libp2p.io) for more details.

 This means browser nodes have more optionality to which long-running IPFS nodes they delegate routing, retrieval, and providing.
 For example, making DHT or Bitswap requests to other nodes on the network is now viable.